 - Tdap (tetanus, diphtheria and pertussis)

-Although the yellow fever vaccine is not mandatory to visit Grenada, tourists arriving from a country with a yellow fever risk within the past six weeks must present a yellow fever vaccination certificate issued at least ten days before arrival.
+Although the yellow fever vaccine is not mandatory for Grenada tourism, tourists arriving from a country with a yellow fever risk within the past six weeks must present a yellow fever vaccination certificate issued at least ten days before arrival.

 Grenada Safety at Night